gohbiscuit/fxapp/README.md

 ## Prerequisites

 - Node 14 or later and npm 6 or later
-- Strong knowledge of JavaScript, Typescript, React and its concepts
+- JavaScript, Typescript, React and its concepts

-Please take your time to read this file carefully until the end before starting the task.

 ## Setup